ProvisionGenie/ProvisionGenie/Docs/docs/corecomponents/howtobuildthecanvasapp.md

         ) & Char(13),
         If(
             isPageSummary = 3,
+            "We will add the following members for you: " & Char(13) & Left(
+                varMembers,
+                Len(varMembers) - 2
+            ) & Char(13) & Char(13) & "We will add the following owners for you: " & Char(13) & Left(
+                varOwners,
+                Len(varOwners) - 2
+            ),
+            If(
+                isPageSummary = 4,
                 "We will create the following channels for you: " & Char(13) & Char(13) & Left(
                     varChannels,
                     Len(varChannels) - 2
                 ),
                 If(
-                isPageSummary = 4,
+                    isPageSummary = 5,
                     "We will create a library called '" & varLibrary1Name & "' for you with the following columns: " & Char(13) & Char(13) & Left(
                         Concat(
                             colColumnsLibrary1,
                             Name & ", "
                         ),
                         Len(
                             Concat(
                                 colColumnsLibrary1,
                                 Name & ", "
                             )
                         ) - 2
                     ),
                     If(
-                    isPageSummary = 5,
+                        isPageSummary = 6,
                         "We will create a list called '" & varListName & "' for you with the following columns: " & Char(13) & Char(13) & Left(
                             Concat(
                                 colColumnsList,
                                 Name & ", "
                             ),
                             Len(
                                 Concat(
                                     colColumnsList,
                                     Name & ", "
                                 )
                             ) - 2
                         ),
                         If(
-                        isPageSummary = 6,
+                            isPageSummary = 7,
                             "If everything looks ok, hit SUBMIT! " & Char(13) & Char(13) & "If you need to correct something, close this PopUp and navigate to the respecting screen.
 You can then return to this summary later", If(
-                            isPageSummary = 7,
+                                isPageSummary = 8,
                                 "you can close the app now - See you next time when you like to create a Team" )
+                        )
                     )
                 )